 The crowd follows him.
 The narrator picks up an abandoned Sambo doll and puts it in his briefcase along with Tarp's chain link.
 The narrator walks away from the crowd, not wanting to see Clifton like that again.

-When he turns onto Forty-Second Street, he realizes that there is another commotion going on.
+When he turns onto 42nd Street, he realizes that there is another commotion going on.
 Clifton is dodging a police officer who continues to push him from behind.
 Clifton eventually turns around and punches the police officer, successfully getting him to the ground.

 Clifton falls to the ground, a pool of liquid collecting in the front of his shirt.
 He's been shot.